bregmanstudio/ACTION-Video-Toolkit/action/spdocs/tutorial_two_access.rst

 Phase Correlation
 -----------------

-Phase Correlation is identical to OpticalFlow for access; just change the action class...
+Phase Correlation is identical to OpticalFlow for access...

 .. code-block:: python

-	pcorr = phase_correlation.PhaseCorrelation('Vertigo')
+	pcorr = PhaseCorrelation('Vertigo')
-	#...
+	# etc...

 Visualizing the Data as Numpy Arrays